 We learned quickly why Breckenridge has the ritzy reputation that it does.
 Window shopping would be the extent of our exploration as we walked about town, avoiding the fashionable stores like Gucci or Prada.
 Who knows, maybe they do make trendy, rugged backpacks.
 We did not check!
 Regardless, it was interesting to see how the more affluent part of society lives.

 Frisco was more to our liking.
-The town embraced the other elements of outdoor recreation which seems to appeal more to the local Coloradoans than the out of state tourists.
-There is a Nordic center and trails for skinny skiers (cross country), numerous singletrac trails for mountain bikers, canoe and kayak rentals at the marina on Dillon Reservoir and a host of other activities.
-The shops and restaurants are not as pretentious and local history is highlighted at the Frisco Historic Park and Museum with its collection of old buildings and artifacts.
+The town embraced the other elements of outdoor recreation, which seem to appeal more to the local Coloradoans than the out-of-state tourists.
+There is a Nordic center and trails for skinny skiers (cross country), numerous singletrack trails for mountain bikers, canoe and kayak rentals at the marina on Dillon Reservoir, and a host of other activities.
+The shops and restaurants are not as pretentious, and local history is highlighted at the Frisco Historic Park and Museum with its collection of old buildings and artifacts.
 It is a very walkable community, which we found pleasing.
 Our only complaint was not all the businesses and attractions were open, as we were there during the shoulder season.
 The forested, rustic campground had running water and flush toilets but lacked the amenities of a shower house or hookups, which was fine by us.
-My only regret is that I did not take any pictures of the campground or, of our hike.
-Little did I know on our next stay the scenery would be different and that the reason for the change was creeping on its way.
+My only regret is that I did not take any pictures of the campground or of our hike.
+Little did I know on our next stay, the scenery would be different and that the reason for the change was creeping on its way.

 We would cap off our stay by utilizing the shuttle system to go to an outdoor store in Silverthorne.
 Our camp stove had malfunctioned on our last full day on the trail, and a new one would be needed for Wendy to finish her weeklong push to Denver.

 In 2014 Wendy did some research with the following vacation parameters.
 One it had to be in or near mountains and two, it had to be no more than a week to ten days in length.
 Her internet search resulted in a backpack trip through the most photographed outdoor natural landscape in Colorado, the Maroon Bells, outside of Vail.
 The “Bells” are two peaks of the Elk Mountains each one over 14,000 feet in elevation.
 They lie within the Maroon Bells-Snowmass Wilderness Area of the White River National Forest.
-The Wilderness, was one of five wilderness areas in Colorado that got established with passage of the 1964 Wilderness Act.
-This 181,535 acre wild area attracts over 300,000 visitors a year, due in part to its ten mile drive from downtown Vail.
+The Wilderness was one of five wilderness areas in Colorado that got established with the passage of the 1964 Wilderness Act.
+This 181,535-acre wild area attracts over 300,000 visitors a year, due in part to its ten-mile drive from downtown Vail.
 With over 100 miles of trail to choose from, a popular option is the Four Pass Loop.
-Each pass of the route eclipses the 12,000 mark in elevation and the distance is a doable (if you can handle the elevation and steep climbs) twenty-seven mile circuit.
+Each pass of the route eclipses the 12,000 mark in elevation and the distance is a doable (if you can handle the elevation and steep climbs) twenty-seven-mile circuit.